martonban/martonban/README.md

 - 🌐 Web Development Specialization
 - 🤤 Wannabe C++ and Computer Graphics Developer
 - 🎨 Hobby 3D Artist and Game Developer
+- ⚙️ Current project: 🕹️ A platformer game
+- 📖 Lerning: Shaders and the basics of OpenGL

 <!---